Stepwise functional refoundation of relational concept analysis: Generalisation to full RCA

-\end{property} \begin{proof} $EF^*$ can only increase the contexts when there are new concepts in lattices and increase the lattices when contexts grows.
+\begin{property}[Stability of $EF^*$] $\forall O\in\mathcal{O}$, $\exists n; EF^{*n}(O)=EF^{*n+1}(O)$. \end{property} \begin{proof} $EF^*$ can only increase the contexts when there are new concepts in lattices and increase the lattices when contexts grow.
 However, the set of attributes that can increase contexts, and the set of concepts that can be in lattices, is finite.
 Hence, at each step either an attribute is added or $n$ has been reached such that the family of context-lattice pairs is the same.
-This is the same argument as that of \cite{rouanehacene2013a}.
+This is the same argument as that of \cite{rouanehacene2013a}. \end{proof}

-Conversely, $PQ^*$ can only decrease the contexts and reduce lattices.
-Since these are finite (and the decrease does not affect the attributes of $K^0$), there exists a $n$ at which the decrease stops. \end{proof} The finite application of $EF^*$ and $PQ^*$ as many times as necessary are closure functions denoted by $EF^{*\infty}$ and $PQ^{*\infty}$, respectively.
+This below is an extension of Proposition~5 of \cite{euzenat2021a}: \begin{property}[Stability of $PQ^*$] $\forall O\in\mathcal{O}$, $\exists n; PQ^{*n}(O)=PQ^{*n+1}(O)$. \end{property} \begin{proof} $PQ^*$ can only decrease the contexts and reduce lattices.
+Since these are finite (and the decrease does not affect the attributes of $K^0$), there exists a $n$ at which the decrease stops. \end{proof}

+The finite application of $EF^*$ and $PQ^*$ as many times as necessary, i.e. to the first $n$ satisfying Properties~\ref{prop:EFsstable} and \ref{prop:PQsstable}, are closure operations denoted by $EF^{*\infty}$ and $PQ^{*\infty}$, respectively.